 In January 2024, we experienced one of the most intense ice and wind storms the area had experienced in the past century — those of us who have been around since then remembered the great ice storm of 1978.
 Inches of ice stood on sidewalks, every leaf and branch was coated with a layer of ice thick enough to put in your cocktail.
 Branches collapsed under the weight; with the wind, many trees toppled.
+This year we have been fortunate so far not to experience any winter storms.

 The snow and ice always have a double impact in the Columbia Gorge, as many things contribute: the narrow gorge increases wind speed; the steep cliffs send snow drifts piling onto roadways and trails; the sun never shines all the way onto Multnomah and Wahkeena trails from November through March because of the angle of the sun in winter.